Reflections on the latest real estate news, updates, and trends.

 Homes with ambiguous or exceptionally high insurance costs sit, funneling directly into the Stale Market.

-3. The Algorithm Disconnect (Zillow vs. Reality) Automated valuation models are currently showing Marin home values down roughly 7%, while our actual MLS data shows the median closed price up over 14% year-over-year to $1.7M.
-Why?
-Predictive algorithms factor in the entire housing stock—including the uninsurable and aspirational inventory that is sitting unsold.
-The MLS median only reflects the "cream of the crop" that successfully crossed the finish line.
+3. The Algorithm Disconnect (Zillow vs. Reality) Automated valuation models continue to lag the transactional reality.
+Our MLS data shows the median closed price climbing to $1.88M with the average home selling above its original list.
+Predictive models average in the uninsurable and aspirational inventory that sits unsold; the MLS median reflects only the homes that crossed the finish line.

-Tiburon (The Luxury Long-Tail): With a $3.59M median, the buyer pool is inherently thin.
-Nearly 19% of sales sat for 120+ days.
-This market rewards patience at the right price but severely punishes overpricing.
+Tiburon (The Luxury Long-Tail): With a $3.425M median, the buyer pool is inherently thin.
+This market rewards patience at the right price but punishes overpricing.

 If you are in a WUI (Wildland-Urban Interface) zone → Pre-solve the insurance hurdle before listing.
 Complete your AB-38 inspection immediately and resolve any issues so you can provide a clean report to buyers.
 Address ember-resistant vents and roof clearances to potentially cut wildfire premiums by 15% to 50%.
 Have quotes ready for buyers on day one (although buyers need to get their own as coverage can be based on the individual, not just the property).

 If you are setting a list price → Price for the first 14 days, not the first 90.
-The margin for error is razor-thin (especially in markets like San Anselmo and San Rafael).
-Price precisely to generate multiple offers, rather than pricing high and chasing the market down to 86 cents on the dollar.
+Crossing the 30-day line alone now costs roughly $150K on a median home, and the full Sprint-to-Stale gap is near $380K.
+Price precisely to trigger multiple offers rather than chasing the market down to 84 cents on the dollar.

-If you are targeting premium inventory in core corridors (Corte Madera/Larkspur/Mill Valley) → You must be an "S-Tier" buyer.
-Have your pre-approval verified, insurance researched, and be prepared to write a clean, competitive offer immediately upon launch.
+If you are targeting premium inventory in core corridors (Corte Madera/Larkspur/Mill Valley) → You must be an "S-Tier" buyer—pre-approval verified, insurance researched, ready to write clean and fast.
+With 77% of homes selling inside 30 days at a premium, hesitation loses the house.
 Click HERE for my YouTube video to learn more.

 Beyond the monthly metrics, navigating the Marin real estate landscape requires a grasp of the long-term structural shifts affecting our unique micro-neighborhoods.
 This library provides deep-dive strategic guides on the topics that define the 2026 market—from decoding the 'Insurability Gap' and building code updates in Marin to optimizing equity through precision staging and market timing.
 Explore our evolving collection of local expertise designed for the sophisticated Marin homeowner.